Martinsville, New Jersey

-Martinsville is an unincorporated community and census-designated place (CDP) located within Bridgewater Township, in Somerset County, in the U.S. state of New Jersey.
-As of the 2010 United States census, the CDP's population was 11,980.
+Martinsville is an unincorporated community and census-designated place (CDP) located within Bridgewater Township in Somerset County, in the U.S. state of New Jersey.
+As of the 2020 census, Martinsville had a population of 12,147.

 Martinsville is located in northeastern Bridgewater near Warren Township; the 08836 ZIP Code also takes in the southern extension of Bernards Township.
 It is an affluent, predominantly residential area, though it does have its own commercial center along Washington Valley Road, and its own post office.

 History

 The Middlebrook encampment was a seasonal encampment of the Continental Army during the American Revolutionary War near Martinsville that straddled the ridge of the First Watchung Mountains.
 Its position provided a natural fortress not only protecting the Continental Army, but also overlooking the plains towards New Brunswick where the British forces were stationed in 1777.

 Tradition holds that it was at the Middlebrook encampment that the first official flag of the United States was unfurled, after a law to adopt a national flag had been passed by Congress on June 14, 1777.
 By special order of Congress, a Thirteen Star Flag is flown 24 hours a day at the Washington Camp Ground, part of the former Middlebrook encampment, in Bridgewater.
 Since 1889, the first hoisting of the flag is commemorated annually each July 4 with a changing of the flag, a reading of the United States Declaration of Independence, and the delivery of an historical address.